hugo-toha/guides/content/posts/getting-started/theme-update/index.md

 ### Setup Dependabot

-At first install `Dependabot`in your account/organization from [here](https://github.com/marketplace/dependabot-preview).
-Then, enable it in your repository by clicking `Enable Dependabot` button under `Insights > Dependency Graph > Dependabot` settings of your repository.
+Enable `Dependabot` in your repository by clicking `Enable Dependabot` button under `Insights > Dependency Graph > Dependabot` settings of your repository.
+For more information please check [GitHub Documentation](https://docs.github.com/en/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically/enabling-and-disabling-version-updates).
 A screenshot has been given below that is showing the process:

 {{< img src="enable_dependabot.png" align="center" >}}